reidmorrison/rocketjob/docs/mission_control.md

 layout: default
 ---

-## Rocket Job Web UI
+## Rocket Job Web Interface

-[Rocket Job Mission Control][1] is the web interface for managing and monitoring [Rocket Job][0].
+The Rocket Job Web Interface is used for managing and monitoring [Rocket Job][0].

 ![Screen shot](images/rjmc_running.png)

-[Rocket Job Mission Control][1] first opens with the list of running jobs in the system, listed in reverse chronological order.
+Rocket Job Web Interface first opens with the list of running jobs in the system, listed in reverse chronological order.
 I.e. With the newest job at the top.

 Each job entry in the list includes: